yihan2588/Mad_Hack_25TAYA/README.md

 - Works on CPU.
 - ZeroGPU supported.
 - You can switch to paid GPU hardware in Space Settings for faster transcription.

+## Secrets / API keys

+The AI feedback feature pulls a Google Gemini API key from the environment.
+Keep it out of the repo:
+- Create a local `.env` (ignored by git) and set `GOOGLE_API_KEY=...` while developing.
+- On Hugging Face, open **Settings → Repository secrets**, add `GOOGLE_API_KEY` with the same value, and redeploy.
+The Space exposes it as an env var automatically.
+- Never commit `.env` or hard-code keys; the app already calls `os.getenv`/`load_dotenv` to pick it up automatically.